L-Fortunato/random-quotes/README.md

-# random-quotes
+# Random Quotes
-Random quote app
+Random quote app, created with the intent to practice using API consumption and Hooks.